PaddlePaddle/Parakeet/docs/source/advanced.rst

 Dataset
 ^^^^^^^^^^
-Dataset is the representation of a set of examples used for a projet.
+Dataset is the representation of a set of examples used by a project.
 In most of the cases, dataset is a collection of examples.
 Dataset is an object which has methods below.